 A tender, red area on your breast near the areola is a sign that you have a plugged milk duct.

 Also called a breast infection.
 It can start out as a plugged duct that becomes infected, and can be accompanied by a fever, aches and fatigue.

 Problems with Let-Down

-Let-down may be inhibited by many factors, including stress, fatique, anxiety, feelings of embarrassment and distraction or if your breasts are tender or painful.
+Let-down may be inhibited by many factors, including stress, fatigue, anxiety, feelings of embarrassment and distraction or if your breasts are tender or painful.

-Although potentially embarrassing, leakage is a frequent occurence among breastfeeding mothers.
+Although potentially embarrassing, leakage is a frequent occurrence among breastfeeding mothers.

 Some nipple tenderness is normal during the first days of breastfeeding.
 Sore or cracked nipples are also common and easily treated.

 - To avoid engorgement, feed your baby often, and throughout the night.
 Let him nurse for 10-20 minutes on each breast.
 If you still feel pain, express some of the milk with a breast pump.
 Or try releasing it manually by massaging your breast, then compressing it just outside the areola (Try doing this in the shower).